microsoft/terminal/README.md

 ## Documentation

-All documentation is located in the ./docs folder.
-If you would like to contribute to the documentation, please complete a pull request with any new changes.
+All documentation is located in the `./docs` folder.
+If you would like to contribute to the documentation, please submit a pull request.

 ## Communicating with the Team